last changes 03/25/2026

 CMMC Level 1 Requirements (Foundational):

-CMMC Level 1 is the base level of compliance and consists of practices that correspond to basic safeguarding requirements in Federal Acquisition Regulation (FAR) clause 52.204-21.
-This lowest level consists of 17 basic cyber security practices such as implementing Identity and Authentication and basic Access Controls.
+CMMC Level 1 is the base level of compliance and consists of practices that correspond to basic safeguarding requirements in Federal Acquisition Regulation clause FAR 52.204-21.
+This lowest level consists of 15 basic cybersecurity requirements, including foundational practices such as identity and authentication and basic access control.

 CMMC Level 2 Requirements (Advanced):